An Efficient Interpolation Technique for Jump Proposals in Reversible-Jump Markov Chain Monte Carlo Calculations: kD Trees and Interpolation

-In order to use the kD-tree interpolation as a jump proposal in an MCMC, we must be able to quickly find the neighborhood associated with a given point to compute the jump probability (see Eq.~\ref{eq:p-accept}).
-This can be accomplished in $\order{\log N}$ time and constant space with the following algorithm, which is a standard binary tree search.
-Given the point, $\vtheta_i$ and the tree, $T$: \begin{enumerate} \item If $T$ contains exactly one sample point, then its box is the associated neighborhood.
+In order to use the kD-tree interpolation as a jump proposal in an MCMC, we randomly select a point stored in the kD tree with equal probability, and propose from the associated neighbourhood.
+Therefore, we must be able to quickly find the neighborhood associated with a given point to compute the jump probability (see Eq.~\ref{eq:p-accept}).
+We introduce an additional parameter into the neighbourhood search, $N_\mathrm{boxing}$, which describes the minimum number of points in a kD box used as the neighbourhood for a point; small $N_\mathrm{boxing}$ increases variance in the proposal but resolves finer-scale structure in the posterior.
+The neighbourhood search can be accomplished in $\order{\log N}$ time and constant space with the following algorithm, which is a modified binary tree search.
+Given the randomly-chosen point, $\vtheta_i$, the tree, $T$, and $N_\mathrm{boxing}$: \begin{enumerate} \item If $T$ contains fewer than $2N_\mathrm{boxing}$ points, then its box is the associated neighborhood.
 Otherwise: \item The tree $T$ has two sub-trees.
-If the point $\vtheta_i$ is contained in the ``left'' sub-tree, then return to Step 1, considering this sub-tree; otherwise return to Step 1, considering the ``right'' sub-tree. \end{enumerate}
+If the point $\vtheta_i$ is contained in the ``left'' sub-tree, then return to Step 1, considering this sub-tree; otherwise return to Step 1, considering the ``right'' sub-tree. \end{enumerate} The returned box is used for the jump proposal by drawing uniformly from its interior, so the proposal density is

+where $N$ is the number of points in the tree, $N_\mathrm{box}$ is the number of points in the chosen kD box, and $V$ is the coordinate-space volume of the box.